BenjaminBenetti/kube-dev-template/README.md

 # kube-dev-template

-If your anything like me, you've spent a lot of time setting up development environments for various projects.
+If you're anything like me, you've spent a lot of time setting up development environments for various projects.
 You, of course, want to develop inside Kubernetes, overcomplicating things, just like me. :sweat_smile:
 I've finally setup a the same scripts/helm/skaffold files one to many times.
 So I've made this template which should get you up and running quickly :racehorse:.
 I think you can be up and running in `10 - 20` minutes with this template.